 The annual membership fee is due on the 30th of June each year.
 The fee is $35 for renewals and $45 for new members.
 All are welcome.
 For details and to become a member, go to the "Membership" tab.

-By becoming a member you will receive the publication "The Australian Rose Annual" and our Western Australian Journals which will be published twice yearly in June and December, with a Newsletter distributed in March and September.
+By becoming a member you will receive the publication "The Australian Rose Annual" and our quarterly Western Australian Newsletters which are published in June, September, December and March.
 You can also attend our monthly meetings.
+RSWA Members can access discounts for fertilisers and other products, making your membership to the RSWA extremely good value.

-Members are able to access our Library which contains a vast array of information on roses and how to grow them.
-The books are available at our monthly meetings.
-Our Rose Society members are very active and many volunteer their time during the Spring and Autumn shows in various ways, by exhibiting their roses, setting up the hall, distributing signs for the show, assisting in the kitchen, baking, selling items made by our members and those provided by sponsors, etc.
+Our Rose Society members are very active and many volunteer their time during the Spring and Autumn shows in various ways, by exhibiting their roses, setting up the hall, distributing signs for the show, assisting in the kitchen, baking and selling items on our stalls.

 We encourage the wearing of name badges.
 These are sent out to new members upon joining, and again annually upon renewal of membership to all members.
 Wearing your name badge makes you known to other members and is very useful when getting to know others in the Society.